Keng12/SDL2-Games/README.md

 Run via: `./snake` or `./game-of-life` after compiling.
 Snake is played with the arrow keys.

 Tested with Ubuntu and GCC.
-Extensive use of `static` variables was done for performance.

 [1] https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life